PrestaShop/open-source/content/about.md

 title: "About the PrestaShop Project"
 ---

-## What is PrestaShop?
+## About the PrestaShop Project

-PrestaShop is an open-source e-Commerce content management system.
+The PrestaShop project is an open-source e-commerce solution **powering over 300,000 websites around the world** since 2007.

+Built by a global community of thousands of contributors and sponsored by [PrestaShop SA](https://www.prestashop.com), the project is freely available on [GitHub](https://github.com/PrestaShop) to download, modify, and use to build your e-commerce website.